phts/Packages/README.md

 ---

 After you've finished, keep in mind that you're now overriding a default package.
 When Sublime Text updates to a new version, you'll run the risk of having an out-of-date package unless you pull the latest changes from this repository.

-## Pull Requests

-Pull requests should:

- 1. Start with the name of the package in square brackets, e.g. `[XML]`.
- 2. Be as small and self-contained as is reasonable. *Smaller changes are quicker to review.*
- 3. Include a new, or enhanced, [syntax test](http://www.sublimetext.com/docs/3/syntax.html) when changing a `.sublime-syntax` file.
- 4. Have multiple syntax tests and a set of performance measurements (old vs. new) when making significant changes.

-### New Packages

-Pull requests for new packages won't be accepted at this stage, as new packages can cause issues for users who have a package with the same name installed via Package Control.
-There are some planned changes that will address this in the future.

-Complex plugins such as auto complete systems and linters should generally be in a stand-alone package, rather than included in the default set of packages.

-## Missing Packages

-This repository only contains syntax-definition-focused packages.
-Notably, packages such as *Default* and *Theme - Default* are not included.